 In addition to the finance leases, the Organization has an operating lease for third floor office space in New Bedford, MA under a long-term lease agreement with the 128 Union Street.
-The operating lease expires June, 2026 and has monthly commitment payments of \$4,188.
-The weighted average lease term is 4.00 years, and the weighted average discount rate is 2.87%.
+The operating lease expires June, 2026 and has monthly commitment payments of \$4,314.
+The weighted average lease term for 2024 and 2023, is 4.00 years, and the weighted average discount rate is 2.87%.

-The Organization has short-term leases and the commitment for these leases in 2023 is approximately \$46,200.
+The Organization has short-term leases and the commitment for these leases in 2024 and 2023 is approximately \$49,134 and \$46,200, respectively.
 These other lease expenses are included within occupancy on the statement of functional expenses.

-NOTE 7.
+NOTE 6.
 LEASES (CONTINUED)